10 Tips for a Self Guided Wine Tour in France in 2023

-If you can’t be bothered to do the above, find someone like me who does multi-region tastings in the heart of a fabulously wonderful city to visit, or book a vineyard tour.
+If you can’t be bothered to do the above, find someone like me who does multi-region tastings in the heart of a fabulously wonderful city to visit, or book a private vineyard tour.

 Just kidding, there is nobody else like me!

 TripAdvisor is useful for finding that sort of thing, but please book directly through any independent tour operator’s website, that way TripAdvisor/Viator/Airbnb/GetYourGuide doesn’t get 20-30% of your money.
 Yup, that's how much they take.